Dominick Pezzulo: September 11 attacks

 On the morning of September 11, 2001, Pezzulo and fellow officer and friend, Will Jimeno, were stationed at the entrances of the Port Authority Bus Terminal.
 Upon learning of the terrorist attacks on the World Trade Center, the pair volunteered to assist Sgt.
 John McLoughlin in the rescue effort.
 They were joined by two other Port Authority police officers, Antonio Rodrigues and Chris Amoroso.

-The five officers were located in the concourse just outside the South Tower when at 9:59 A.M. the building collapse initiated.
+The five officers were located in the concourse just outside the South Tower when at 9:59 a.m. the building collapse initiated.
 In the ten seconds it took for the collapse to reach ground zero McLoughlin, Pezzulo, and Jimeno were able to find cover in a nearby freight elevator and despite being trapped beneath the rubble, the trio survived the initial collapse.
 Amoroso and Rodrigues were unable to reach the elevator in time and both men were killed instantly.

 Of the surviving trio Pezzulo was the only one to avoid serious injury and was able to free himself from the position he was initially trapped in.
 Working in very cramped conditions he immediately set about trying to free Jimeno who was trapped by the legs nearby.
-Despite repeated attempts, the large piece of concrete that had pinned Jimeno was too much for Pezzulo to move by himself and at 10:28 A.M. the North Tower collapsed.
+Despite repeated attempts, the large piece of concrete that had pinned Jimeno was too much for Pezzulo to move by himself and at 10:28 a.m. the North Tower collapsed.
 The collapse of the second tower triggered further settlement of the South Tower debris and Pezzulo became pinned beneath a falling concrete wall.
 Now mortally wounded, Officer Pezzulo fired a single shot from his Smith & Wesson 5946 9mm service weapon in an attempt to alert any nearby rescuers to the group's position beneath the rubble but died of his injuries shortly thereafter.
 Pezzulo's last words were: "Willie, don't forget.
 I died trying to save you guys."

 On September 9, 2005, all of the public safety officers killed in the attacks were posthumously awarded the 9/11 Heroes Medal of Valor by President George W. Bush.

 Legacy

 In the film World Trade Center by Oliver Stone, Pezzulo was portrayed by Jay Hernandez.

-At the National 9/11 Memorial, Pezzulo is memorialized at the South Pool, on Panel S-29.
+At the National September 11 Memorial, Pezzulo is memorialized at the South Pool, on Panel S-29, along with other first responders.